Outdoor Lighting Ideas

 Photo via HGTV.com

-LED bulbs are by far the most popular form of lighting around these days – for both indoors and outdoors.
-That’s because they’re not only more energy efficient (they use 80 per cent less energy than a traditional incandescent bulb), but they’re also less expensive in the long run.
+By far the most popular form of lighting around these days – for both indoors and outdoors.
+That’s because they’re not only more energy-efficient (they use 80 per cent less energy than a traditional incandescent bulb), but they’re also less expensive in the long run.
 They also last far longer.

 - Even if your garden is tiny, you can still make your indoors seem larger by placing floodlights outdoors.
 That’s because the windows of your home will appear less ‘black’ and imposing.
 The floodlights will ‘open up’ the space.